Tightness without Counterexamples: A New Approach and New Results for Prophet Inequalities: Introduction

 Various online policies have been developed in the literature in order to achieve a good performance guarantee relative to the benchmarks.
-Some of the tight performance guarantees are derived from optimal adaptive policies, where the decision depends both on the realization of the current agent's value and the number of remaining agents and slots; see, e.g., \citet{correa2017posted} and \citet{jiang2022tight}.
+Some of the tight performance guarantees are derived from optimal adaptive policies {found via dynamic programming}, where the decision depends both on the realization of the current agent's value and the number of remaining agents and slots.
 Simpler but more restrictive \textit{static} threshold policies also enjoy strong performance guarantees \citep{hajiaghayi2007automated}.
 A static threshold policy must fix a threshold value at the start and accept any agent with valuation exceeding the threshold, while there are empty slots.
-The further distinction of an \textit{oblivious} static threshold policy was introduced in \citet{chawla2020static}, where the threshold is allowed to depend on the probabilities $\{p_{i,j}\}_{\forall i\in[n], \forall j\in[m]}$ but not the values $\{r_j\}_{\forall j\in[m]}$.
+The further distinction of an \textit{oblivious} static threshold policy was introduced in \cite{chawla2020static}, where the threshold is allowed to depend on the probabilities $\{p_{i,j}\}_{\forall i\in[n], \forall j\in[m]}$ but not the values $\{r_j\}_{\forall j\in[m]}$.

 The goal of this paper is to characterize tight performance guarantees for general online policies as well as (oblivious) static threshold policies, with respect to either the prophet benchmark or the ex-ante benchmark, in both the IID and non-IID settings.
-We denote by $I$ the problem instance and $\mathcal{I}^{\IID}_{k,n}$ (resp, $\mathcal{I}_{k,n}$) the collection of all IID (resp. non-IID) problem instances with $n$ agents and $k$ slots.
-We also denote by $\DP(I)$ the performance of the optimal dynamic program, $\ST(I)$ the performance of the optimal non-oblivious threshold policy, $\OST(I)$ the performance of the optimal oblivious threshold policy, $\Proph(I)$ the prophet benchmark, and $\ExAnte(I)$ the ex-ante benchmark, all for the problem instance $I$ (see \Cref{sec:problemclass} for formal definitions of these concepts).
+We denote by $\DP(I)$ the performance of the optimal dynamic program, $\ST(I)$ the performance of the optimal non-oblivious threshold policy, $\OST(I)$ the performance of the optimal oblivious threshold policy, $\Proph(I)$ the prophet benchmark, and $\ExAnte(I)$ the ex-ante benchmark, all for the problem instance $I$ (see \Cref{sec:problemclass} for formal definitions of these concepts).